 About EasySendy Pro

 EasySendy Pro is an email marketing platform for the digital marketing team.
 It integrates with multiple SMTP relay service providers and enables delivery of email campaigns to a list of opt-in emails.
 You can split test email deliveries across the relay servers and check reports, track email clicks, opens of each email campaign.
-It also has smart autoresponder and email list segmentation.
+It also has a smart autoresponder and email list segmentation.

 To support Micro-Deliverability in Emails; currently, EasySendy Pro allows integration with SMTP relay gateways like Amazon SES, Mandrill, SendGrid, SparkPost, Leadersend, Dyn, Elasticemail, MailGun, SendinBlue, MailJet, TipiMail, and MailerQ.
 If you are sending an email to a list of above 25,000 email subscribers, then, Micro-deliverability of the email through multiple SMTP gateways provide better email open rate.